DigitalCreationsCo/cinematic-framework/README.md

 ```

 ### Retrieving Current State
-Use GET to `/api/state`.
-This retrieves the current snapshot of storyboard elements, metrics, and progress from storage, decoupled from the SSE stream.

 ### Listing Available Projects
 Use GET to `/api/projects`.
 This queries the configured GCS bucket directly to list existing project directories (prefixes). **The listing now excludes any project directory named 'audio' to prevent accessing raw audio assets.**